-We’ve been getting a whole lotta snow here in the city, and everywhere I look, people young and old have been donning these Russian Fur Hats with the Ear Flaps (think they’re called Ushankas) to keep warm -- me included.
+We’ve been getting a whole lotta snow here in the city, and everywhere I look, people young and old have been donning these Russian Fur Hats with the Ear Flaps (think they’re called Ushankas) to keep warm — me included.
 So, I thought it would fun to create my own.
 I used some beautiful fuchsia colored wool knitted fabric I found at Mood Fabrics, that really popped against the faux fur I found there.
 Want in on the action?
 Take a look at the steps below.
-Oh, and if you want another fun idea for fur fabric, check out my fur vest here.

 Brandhyze Stanley is the chief voice of the award winning blog, Frugal-nomics.com; a platform designed to share with women how to live and look fabulous on a dime.
 A DIY girl at heart—Brandhyze has been featured on The View, The Early Show, The Today Show, InStyle Magazine, Essence Magazine, and MTVStyle.
 A Wilhelmina Model for over a decade, with a Business Degree from Loyola University Chicago, Brandhyze provides DIY content to the popular How-To Site, eHow; and has been a contributor for Huffington Post, Yahoo Finance, Manilla, Good Housekeeping, and Newsday Westchester.
 Brandhyze is a huge thrifter and a lover of all good deals, follow her on Twitter @MyFrugalnomics and on Facebook at Facebook.com/Frugalnomics.